adipandas/adipandas.github.io/_portfolio/flyingrobot.md

 ---
 title: "Autonomous Flying Robot"
-excerpt: "Demonstration of autonomous quadrotor robot developed at University of Cincinnati with an objective to assist in search and rescue missions in the post-disaster scenarios.
+excerpt: "Demonstration of autonomous quadrotor robot developed at the University of Cincinnati to assist in search and rescue missions in the post-disaster scenarios.
 Click [here](https://adipandas.github.io/portfolio/flyingrobot/) to know more."
 tags:
   - px4
   - autopilot